Services

 - You are looking to launch a business or have been operating your business for less than two years

-- In order to be eligible, your business must not yet be operational or can only have been operating full time for 24 months or less.
+- To be eligible, your business must not yet be operational or can only have been operating full-time for 24 months or less.

 - The business must be majority Black-owned